-Here's what "A Day Without a Woman" looks like.
+Here's what "A Day Without a Woman" looks like

 From the simple act of wearing red to shutting down entire school districts.

-Looking to build on the momentum of January's Women's March, many women are using International Women's Day today to participate in a general strike—coined "A Day Without a Woman"—to underscore the often under-appreciated importance of women in the workforce and the economy.
+Looking to build on the momentum of January's Women's March, many women are using International Women's Day today to participate in a general strike—coined "A Day Without a Woman"—to underscore the often underappreciated importance of women in the workforce and the economy.
 Across the country, many women didn't show up at work, while others wore red to demonstrate their solidarity with the movement.
 As the events on Wednesday unfolded, women demonstrators have addressed more than opposition to the current administration, and have called out the wage gap, protested attacks on reproductive rights, and demanded policies such as parental leave.

-Aside from wearing red, those who couldn't take the day off of work were encouraged to contact their lawmakers urging them to fight Republican threats to defund Planned Parenthood, or they were urged to abstain from spending money to demonstrate the power women have in businesses and the economy.
+Aside from wearing red, those who couldn't take the day off of work were encouraged to contact their lawmakers, telling them to fight Republican threats to defund Planned Parenthood, or they were urged to abstain from spending money to demonstrate the power women have in businesses and the economy.

 Unlike the Women's March, the scale of Wednesday's strike will prove to be difficult to measure.
 But from school closings to rallies, here are some ways women are marking the day: